Diseases

 • Border/trade/movement control sufficient for control

 Necessary and implemented at international level.
 The movement of infected animals is the main mechanism for the spread of disease between herds.
-Diagnostic testing procedures are in place for the movement of animals between nations which are based upon the methods described in the OIE Manual of Diagnostic Tests and Vaccines for Terrestrial Animals.
+Diagnostic testing procedures are in place for the movement of animals between nations which are based upon the methods described in the WOAH Manual of Diagnostic Tests and Vaccines for Terrestrial Animals.

 • Prevention tools

-In areas free of brucellosis, the best preventative measure to take is to ensure that imported animals are disease free.
+In areas free of brucellosis, the best preventative measure is to ensure that imported animals are disease free.
 This is mainly done through the application of serodiagnosis and by selecting areas for importation that are certified disease free.

-When brucellosis is present in a herd then sanitation measures and vaccination can be put in place as described above.
+When brucellosis is present in a herd, then sanitation measures and vaccination can be put in place as described above.
 Where livestock are exposed to wildlife that may be carrying the disease then an effective physical barrier is the best means of prevention.

-GAP: The spread of brucellosis from wildlife to livestock is not fully understood.
+The spread of brucellosis from wildlife to livestock is not fully understood.
 Improved high resolution epidemiological tools would assist in such investigations.

 • Surveillance